-Understanding this muscle — and how learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
-Once again, it's Doug Keller that offers a series of intelligent sequences to supersize awareness of this muscle.
-Check out the serratus pushups.
+Understanding this muscle — and learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
+Once again, it's Doug Keller that offers a series of intelligent sequences to bring awareness to this muscle.
+Check out serratus pushups especially.

 SHOULDERS IN DOWNWARD FACING DOG

 This summarizes not only how the shoulder works, but offers specific suggestions on avoiding shoulder injuries in yoga.